-Overtraining is defined as constant intense training that does not provide adequate time for recovery.
+Overtraining definition: constant intense training that does not provide adequate time for recovery.

 How do I know if I’m overtraining?